-Looking at Traeger and Big Green Egg grills will never be an apples to apples comparison.
+Looking at Traeger and Big Green Egg grills will never be an apples-to-apples comparison.
 Because both grills were created with a different fuel source in mind, their designs and purposes have more differences than similarities.
-Let’s examine each type of grill more closely, so we can better understand how they might fit into your grilling plans.
+Let’s examine each type of grill more closely, so we can better understand how they might fit into your cooking plans.

 Kamado grills have come into the home BBQ spotlight thanks to Big Green Egg.
 Modeled after a traditional Japanese wood- or charcoal-fueled stove, they are easily portable and feature excellent heat retention thanks to an all-ceramic body.

 Green Egg grills, like all kamado-style grills, are completely analog — requiring no power source except natural hardwood charcoal.
 While they have a considerably higher learning curve for adjusting temperature than the automatic feeding of a pellet grill, an experienced kamado griller (like Steve Raichlen) can tease out extremely long cook times from their charcoal.

 In summary, both pellet and kamado style grills offer long, consistent cooking temperatures, as well as, natural hardwood fuel sources, making them a versatile option for many types of grilling, smoking, and barbecuing.
 Whereas, a kamado grill usually features a smaller grilling surface; pellet grills require electricity and are less portable.

 Company History for Traeger and Big Green Egg

 When choosing a grill, you’re not just buying the piece of equipment — you’re investing in a company.
 With that in mind, let’s learn a little bit more about Traeger and Big Green Egg:

 Traeger is the biggest name in pellet grills for good reason: They invented the style!
 The first pellet grills were developed by Joe Traeger in 1985, but understanding where he got the idea from goes back a decade before that.